• Skip to primary navigation

 1. Go to Settings > Mail > Notifications.

-2. On the next screen, move Allow Notifications slider to ON position.
+2. On the next screen, enable Allow Notifications option.

 Note: For privacy reasons, you may want to uncheck Lock Screen Alerts to prevent Email Notifications from appearing on the screen of your unlocked iPhone.